Zulkhuu/self-driving-car/P4_behavorial_cloning/README.md

   - Generator is then created for both training and validation set using [generator](https://github.com/Zulkhuu/self-driving-car/blob/f622667666cc74d08b757dcb82f386d70930864b/P4_behavorial_cloning/model.py#L79) function.
 Generators are used because of its memory efficiency.
 The Generator is initialized with full list of filenames and steering angle values only.
 Loading images and augmenting(Horizontal flip) is only done on current mini-batches.

   - Next, Deep Neural Network Model is created using Keras library.
-Detailed info is next chapter.
+Detailed info is in next chapter [Model Architecture and Training Strategy](#model-architecture-and-training-strategy).

   - Created model is then trained/validated using previously created generators.